Launch an AWS™ AMI™ Instance

 Identity added message will appear.

-On a Windows™ computer that runs the PuTTY client and uses the default download folder, perform the following steps:
+On a Windows® computer that runs the PuTTY client and uses the default download folder, perform the following steps:

 For instructions on how to access the command line, read our How to Access the Command Line documentation.

-In the top-right corner, click Continue to Configuration.
-Then, confirm that the system uses 64-bit (x86) Amazon Machine Image (AMI) in the Fulfillment Option menu.
+Once the subscription process is complete, in the top-right corner, click Continue to Configuration.
+Confirm that the system uses 64-bit (x86) Amazon Machine Image (AMI) in the Fulfillment Option menu.

 By default, the system uses the AMI’s default version to configure the instance version.
-Under Version, verify whether the system selected the desired AMI version.
-To select a different version, click Version and select a version.
+Under Software version, verify whether the system selected the desired cPanel version.
+To select a different version, click Software version and select a version.

 Under Region, ensure that AWS automatically selected the correct region.
 To select a different region, click Region and select a region.

 We strongly recommend that you host interconnected servers at Amazon within the same availability zone.